AMNESTY INTERNATIONAL’S BOARD OF DIRECTORS

 Laurin Liu was a Canadian Member of Parliament between 2011-2015 and served as the youngest female Parliamentarian in Canadian history.
 While in office, she served as deputy critic for Environment, Science and Technology and International Trade and tabled multiple bills, including Bill C-409, for the automatic enrolment in the guaranteed income supplement for low-income seniors and Bill C-620, to expand health and safety protections for interns in federally regulated industries.
 She also pushed for a responsible and ethical foreign policy on various Parliamentary committees, including action on climate change, stopping the use of cluster munitions and arms exports to repressive governments, and ensuring the inclusion of human rights and environmental protections in trade deals.

-She holds a master’s degree in human rights from the London School of Economics.
-Raised in Montreal, Quebec, she speaks English and French.
+She holds a master’s degree in human rights from the London School of Economics and speaks English and French.
+She was raised in Montreal, Quebec.

 AMNESTY STAFF LEADERSHIP